fujarenpaw/CodeVision/CONTRIBUTING.md

-# Contributing to Butterfly Function
+# Contributing to Code Vision

-Thank you for your interest in contributing to Butterfly Function!
+Thank you for your interest in contributing to Code Vision!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct